-Is it the cool air, the pumpkin-spiced everything, the sweaters?
+Is it the cool air, distinct scenery, maybe the sweaters?
 Whatever it is, the Catskills are one of the best places in New York State to experience fall.
 Why?
 Because we go overboard when it comes to celebrating the autumnal equinox.
-Forest-foraged beers?
+Apple picking?
 Check!
-A month of weekends devoted to Oktoberfest?
-Prüfen!
-Outstanding fall foliage hikes?
+Breathtaking fall foliage hikes?
 Double check.

-However you choose to enjoy the changing seasons, here are some of the best ways to experience an over-the-top autumn in the Great Northern Catskills!
+No matter how you choose to enjoy the changing seasons, here are some of the best ways to experience an over-the-top autumn in the Great Northern Catskills of Greene County!

 Celebrate fall with a trip to a Greene County farm!
 Throughout the season, Boehm Farm in Climax offers pick-your-own apples—Empire, Mutsu, and Macintosh are a few of their varieties.
 Find the perfect pumpkin at their pumpkin patch, and don’t leave the farm without trying their apple cider doughnuts, a classic fall favorite.